Chaos in Inhomogeneous Neutrino Fast Flavor Instability: Methods

 \section{Methods}

-We employ mean-field neutrino quantum kinetics simulation in a 1+2D setup, assuming homogeneity in two directions and a single neutrino energy.
-We use the multidimensional neutrino quantum kinetics code Emu, which we describe in Section~\ref{sec:emu}.
+We employ mean-field neutrino quantum kinetics, taking into account two angular degrees of freedom and allowing for spatial flavor inhomogeneities in one dimension, while preserving homogeneity in the other two dimensions.
+We carry out simulations of mono energetic neutrinos.
+We make use of the multidimensional neutrino quantum kinetics code Emu, which we describe in Section~\ref{sec:emu}.
 The pair of initial conditions for the neutrino systems under study is detailed in Section~\ref{sec:initial_conditions}.